The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Generating Transients with the SNANA Simulation

+Following Fig.~\ref{fig:flowchart}, the simulation begins by generating a transient SED and drawing a redshift according to the class-specific rate model.
+The rate models are detailed in \textsection~\ref{sec:transient_models} and are entirely responsible for the redshift distributions of events in the final catalogue.
+This may be counterintuitive, as one might expect that the features of the synthetic host galaxy population should determine the transient event rates; however, myriad uncertainties in the transient-host connections make such an approach far more challenging to match observed event rates at low redshifts.

+Next, the transient is matched to a host galaxy.
+The surface brightness profile of each galaxy in cosmoDC2 is a weighted combination of two Sersic profiles: that of an exponential disk ($n_0$), and that of a deVaucouleurs bulge ($n_1$).
+For each galaxy associated with a supernova, one of these profiles is selected using their relative weights.
+Next, a radius and azimuthal angle are selected (where the radius selection is weighted by the Sersic profile), and this determines the position of the transient with respect to the host centre.
+We further encode simple models for the radial offsets of TDEs, AGN, and KNe as described in \textsection~\ref{sec:offsets}.

-Following Fig.~\ref{fig:flowchart}, the simulation begins by generating a transient SED and random redshift (following a rate model).
-Next, the transient is matched to a host galaxy, and the transient offset from the galaxy center is determined probabilistically from the galaxy's Sersic profile in CosmoDC2.
-The host galaxy redshift is updated to match the redshift of the transient and the host apparent magnitudes are updated to reflect the small change in distance (100 comoving Mpc or less).
-With this framework, one host galaxy from the \texttt{HOSTLIB} can be used multiple times, in which case it is mapped to multiple independent galaxies with slightly different redshifts and apparent magnitudes in the final catalogue.
-The transient SED is modified for cosmic expansion and redshift, and the top-of-the-galaxy SED (including host galaxy extinction but no Galactic extinction or atmospheric effects) is converted to an apparent magnitude in the LSST photometric system ($ugrizY$).
+After the transient offset is computed, the host galaxy redshift is set to the redshift of the transient and the host's apparent magnitudes are updated to reflect the small change in distance (100 comoving Mpc or less).
+With this framework, one host galaxy from the \texttt{HOSTLIB} can be used multiple times, which is often necessary given the desired number of transients (5M) that we aim to simulate, the similar size of the \texttt{HOSTLIB}s, and the different redshift distributions for the transient model and the \texttt{HOSTLIB}s.
+In such a case, the single input galaxy is mapped to multiple host galaxies with slightly different redshifts and apparent magnitudes in the final catalogue.
+Due to this duplication, it is necessary to remove on-sky position information from the galaxies such that duplicated galaxies do not appear at the same sky location.
+Unfortunately, this loses the initial positioning within realistic large-scale structure from CosmoDC2.
+We leave an accurate embedding of transients within the cosmic web to future work.
+In our simulation, the host centres are arbitrarily set to be simulated at (RA,Dec)=(0,0) and positions are not reported in the final catalogue.